 It’s all about scalability!
 How can an organization leverage its leadership?
 Its knowledge?
 There are only so many leadership people to go around, and good leaders are extremely difficult to find.
 So … building a world-class organization depends on the leader’s ability to develop good systems, processes, and methods and to make them known (easy to access, learn about, use, and change as needed) to the entire organization.

 Believe it or not, this is a foreign concept to many people in leadership positions.
 A leader can’t build an organization for long on his/her own personal effort.
 There’s only so much time and personal energy to go around.
 They must figure out how to duplicate themselves, developing other leaders and putting systems, processes, and methods in place that help others to get the job done.

 The issue is growth.
 An organization’s ability to grow will be determined by its ability to develop infrastructure.
 To grow, a leader must get very good at identifying, developing, training, and deploying people.
 A solid infrastructure enables this to happen quickly and efficiently.
-In the words of a leadership friend of mine, “We’ve already agreed on the best way to do that, now it’s just a matter of getting new people up to speed.”
-Organizations that get this concept will grow the strongest the fastest!
+In the words of a leadership friend of mine, “We’ve already agreed on the best way to do that; now it’s just a matter of getting new people up to speed.”
+Organizations that get this concept will grow the strongest and the fastest!

 If a leader does understand the importance of developing infrastructure but is not good at doing so, he/she must make it a priority by surrounding themselves with people (preferably leaders) that are good at developing infrastructure.
 Once this is done, they must continuously reinforce the importance with everyone in the organization.
 For example, they have to use the language the infrastructure development people are using.
-They have to read, practice, and reinforce systems, processes, and methods as they are developed … demonstrating the priority and criticality to the rest of the organization.
+They must read, practice, and reinforce systems, processes, and methods as they are developed … demonstrating the priority and criticality to the rest of the organization.